Can my application package be mailed, e-mailed?

 In some cases, students may find it beneficial to transfer.
 If this occurs, please contact AAIA to discuss your situation.

 Are AAIA scholarships based on need or merit?

-AAIA's process is merit and need based.
-A 2.5 on a 4.0 scale GPA is required.
+AAIA's process is merit based.
+A 2.5 or higher on a 4.0 scale GPA is required.
 Other scholarships, loans or monies do not disqualify you from receiving an award, nor does lack of funding automatically qualify you for an award.